Why Oak Flooring

 For centuries wood has been the favoured material for flooring.
 Ecodure Premium European Oak is continuing this tradition in New Zealand homes with its range of beautifully crafted Engineered Oak Flooring, working closely with New Zealand’s leading home building companies, architects, specifiers, developers, designers and countless home-owners.
 Ecodure Premium Oak Flooring has it all, it is beautiful, elegant, timeless, durable, cost-effective, quick and simple to install, easy to maintain and being an Engineered board it provides all the benefits of being structurally robust.

-Every Ecodure Premium Oak Floor has a unique signature with its colour tones and grain characteristics as individual as a fingerprint, with the natural grain within Oak enhanced by either a clear finish or with a choice of stains.
+Every Ecodure Premium Oak Floor has a unique signature with its colour tones and grain characteristics as individual as a fingerprint, with the natural grain enhanced by either an clear oil finish or with a choice of stains.
 Our boards proudly displaying the distinctive figuring of medullary rays, which are a natural and much sought after feature of Oak.
-We have five beautiful colours available, the range including the clear finished elegance of the Natural, the lightly white washed Biscotti, the mid chestnut brown Classico, the rustic light brown Bosco, to the dramatic black coffee stain Morello……one is sure to enhance any interior.
+We have a range of beautiful colours available, the range includes oil finished options to display the elegance of natural oak, the lightly white washed Biscotti, the mid chestnut brown Classico, the rustic light brown Bosco, to the stunning Rustic Oak with an oil finish……one is sure to enhance any interior.

-Exceptionally attractive wide format 189mm boards show the grain to perfection, unlike the narrow widths used in multistrip planks.
+Exceptionally attractive wide format 190mm boards show the grain to perfection, unlike the narrow widths used in multistrip planks.
 The wider plank width creating the illusion of a more spacious interior, whilst adding a sophisticated, yet warm and inviting feel to your environment.
-All Ecodure Premium Oak Floors are pre-finished at factory level, so there is no need for on−site staining, sanding or polyurethane applications, you can have complete confidence that what you see is what you get.
+All Ecodure Premium Oak Floors are pre-finished at factory, so there is no need for on−site staining.
 Perfect for every interior, casual or formal, from stylish apartments to beach-side homes.
 The warmth of an Ecodure Premium Oak Floor will bring years of pleasure.

 We are often asked what the difference is between French, American or European Oak?
 These are simply common names for different family members of the Quercus (or Oak genus), not an indicator of quality.
 The Botanical name for European Oak is Quercus Robur and is sourced from Central and Western Europe.
 European Oak tends to be lighter in colour to American Oak, with less pronounced grain patterns and is available in premier and rustic grades.
-Ecodure Premium European Oak is a selected premium grade Oak which has almost no knots when compared to lesser Oak grades.
-The lovely variation of natural grains and colours are achieved by enhancing with a wash or factory applied stain or leaving the natural colour as is.
+Ecodure Premium European Oak have a range of selected premium grade which has almost no knots or there is the rustic grade with beautiful knots that enhance the character of the floor.

 Our 15mm engineered boards have a super thick 4mm of Premium European Oak applied on an 11mm solid plantation grade, cross-engineered timber plank − no reconstituted or synthetic materials are used, giving an impressive 15mm plank depth.
-In fact, engineered Oak is superior in durability and stability to solid Oak, as the multidirectional construction of the engineered board counteracts the effects of humidity and temperature fluctuation on natural wood, allowing each board to expand and contract without warping or cupping.
+In fact, engineered Oak is superior in durability and stability to solid Oak, as the multi-directional construction of the engineered board counteracts the effects of humidity and temperature fluctuation on natural wood (it is still vital that due care is exercised to NOT expose any natural wooded product to high levels of moisture) by allowing each board to expand and contract within reason without warping or cupping.
 Solid boards are far more susceptible to warping along the natural grain lines of the plank.

-Seven coats of the best quality German Treffert solvent−free, water-based polyurethane gives Ecodure Premium Oak a long lasting and beautiful finish.
+Some of our selections are finished either with German Treffert solvent−free, water-based polyurethane, UV Lacquered or are simply oiled to show off the natural timber.
 We have put together a list of frequently asked questions which contain more detailed advice to help you make your choice of an Ecodure Premium Oak Floor.

 No need for vacuuming or messy wet mopping, just a simple sweep and swish with a microfibre mop is all that is needed to keep your floor fresh and dust free.
 Hence the flooring is asthma and allergy friendly, a quick spray of water and swish with a microfibre mop is the only regular maintenance needed to keep your floor looking stunning and dust free.
 For full details please refer to our Oak Maintenance Guide found in the Additional Information download link.